Adult Health Care Quality Measures

 Updated Adult Core Set

 The Adult Core Set includes several measures focused on behavioral health.
-These along with similarly focused measures from the Child Core Set have been identified as a Behavioral Health Core Set and a Core Set of Maternal and Perinatal Health Measures for Medicaid and CHIP (Maternity Core Set).
+These along with similarly focused measures from the Child Core Set have been identified as a Behavioral Health Core Set.
+Similarly, measures from the Adult and Child Core Sets’ focused on maternal and perinatal health have been identified as a Core Set of Maternal and Perinatal Health Measures for Medicaid and CHIP (Maternity Core Set).
+For the 2018 Adult Core Set measure list, please email MACQualityTA@cms.hhs.gov.

 State data derived from the core measures are part of CMS’s annual Child and Adult Core Set measure reporting, which includes publication of chart packs and datasets that highlight publicly reportable measures.